Home

 Figure 8: fixed point coordinates.

-Fixed point coordinates allow to speed up the rasterization process and the edge function even more.
-This is one of the reasons for converting vertex coordinates to integers.
-These optimization techniques will be presented in another lesson.
+Fixed-point coordinates expedite the rasterization process and edge function calculations.
+This efficiency is a key reason for converting vertex coordinates to integers, a technique that will be further discussed in an upcoming lesson.

-Finally, we are going to quickly review the code provided in the source code chapter.
-Here is a description of its main components:
+We'll now briefly review the code provided in the source code chapter, highlighting its main components:

-As a bonus, we exported the position in the world space of the point on the triangle that each pixel in the image overlaps.
-We then displayed all the points in a 3D viewer.
-You can see the results below.
-Not surprisingly, points only show up on parts of the object that are directly visible to the camera.
-This shows that the depth-buffer technique works as expected.
-Every triangle on the back of the object that is hidden by another triangle is not rendered.
-The second image shows a close-up of the same point set (right).
+As an additional insight, we exported the world space position of the point on the triangle each image pixel overlaps, displaying all points in a 3D viewer.
+Unsurprisingly, points appear only on object parts directly visible to the camera, affirming the effectiveness of the depth-buffer technique.
+The second image provides a close-up of the same point set (right).

 Conclusion